Khairul Hafiz Jantan

 Aug 23, 2017

 Khairul Hafiz Jantan crowns himself SEA Fastest Man Coaching is much an art as it is a science.
-The Sculpture can sculpt his finest master pieces when he is given the freedom to do so without distractions or interference.
+The Sculpture can sculpt his finest masterpieces when he is given the freedom to do so without distractions or interference.

 3-4 Years ago Khairul Jantan of Malaysia was a soccer player.
 Before Coach Poad took him within 2 years from a beginner in sprints to a 10.18 100M Guy.
-I’m sure there were a lot of national coaches interested in getting him but Poad was able to use what he had learnt to build a strong athlete.
+I’m sure there were a lot of national coaches interested in getting him but Poad was able to use what he had learned to build a strong athlete.

 Poad was rewarded when his man Khairul Jantan at 19 years of age crowned himself SEA Games Champion last night.

 What I liked seeing was Jantan actually was trying to find his coach straight after and gave him a big hug.